-Many of us now believe that the 'digital humanities' exist, and that they define a promising new frontier for scholarship.
-But not everyone.
-When I told a friend who presides over a large American philanthropic foundation that I was to deliver a lecture on the topic, I received (by instant return email) the following response: 'Only you could make a whole speech out of an oxymoron!'
-A second email assured me that this was a compliment.
+Presumably everyone in this room believes that there is such a thing as the "digital humanities," and that the digital environment is a promising new frontier for scholarship in the humanities.
+Why else would you come to such a lecture?
+Well, I think so too, or I would not have crossed the Atlantic to speak to you this evening.
+I fear, however, that there are still a good many people who not only do not share our commitment.
+When I told a friend who presides over a large American philanthropic foundation that I was traveling to London to give a lecture on the digital humanities, I received (by instant return e-mail) the following response: "Only you could make a whole speech out of an oxymoron!"
+A second e-mail assured me that this was a compliment.
 I am uncertain.

-Some fairly recent library scholarship on the use of computing and the internet reveals considerable doubt about their perceived value.
-Several knowledgeable American librarians, surveying usage by their university faculty and graduate student patrons, found that academic humanists are not much interested in the broader digital humanities or even in the use of online public access catalogues (OPACs) and other routine online scholarly resources.
-Writing in 1999, librarian Virginia Massey-Burzio of Johns Hopkins warned digital librarians that 'not all users feel the same way or have the same attitude toward technology as our more vocal users'.
-By these 'more vocal users' she meant scientists and 'younger students', but (and let's face it) what she said applies in the humanities as well.
-She found that a 'small minority' of humanists used the internet and only a 'tiny' minority used it 'for a specific purpose'.
-She reported that humanists in her focus group felt that 'technology did not work well for the humanities', for 'there is a book culture that is different from a technology culture'.
-The distinction they drew to explain their attitude was that science and social science are 'object-oriented', while humanists are 'browsers'.
-The humanists' major complaint seemed to be about OPACs, which do not permit physical browsing - although so far as I can tell this is really a complaint about the increasing prevalence of closed stack systems in major American libraries, such as the Library of Congress.
+In preparing for this evening, I reviewed some fairly recent library scholarship on use of computing and the Internet.
+It seems that several knowledgeable American librarians, surveying usage by their university faculty and graduate student patrons, find that academic humanists are not much interested in the broader digital humanities or even in the use of routine online scholarly resources.

+For instance, Virginia Massey-Burzio, a librarian at Johns Hopkins University, writing in 1999, warned digital librarians that "not all users feel the same way or have the same attitude toward technology as our more vocal users."
+She means scientists and "younger students," but, and let's face it, she also means you and me.
+She found that a "small minority" of humanists used the Internet and only a "tiny" minority used it "for a specific purpose."
+She reports that her focus group participant humanists felt that "technology did not work well for the humanities," for "there is a book culture that is different from a technology culture."
+The distinction they drew to explain their attitude was that science and social science are "object-oriented," while humanists are "browsers."
+The humanists' major complaint seems to be about OPACs, which do not permit physical browsing - although so far as I can tell this is really a complaint about the increasing prevalence of closed stack systems in major American libraries such as the Library of Congress.

-The humanists also complained about electronic journals (they do not want to read on-screen), the lack of technical support for IT in humanities departments and even the world wide web, which they found 'too busy, cluttered and game-like to take seriously'.
-Massey-Burzio reported that humanists prefer librarians to intermediate between themselves and digital information - 'They have a low tolerance for anything complicated or time-consuming.'
-And, of course, they demand made-to-order humanities software.
+But the humanists also complained about electronic journals (since they do not want to read on-screen), the lack of tech support for IT in humanities departments and even the World Wide Web, which they find "too busy, cluttered and game-like to take seriously."
+Massey-Burzio reports that humanists prefer to have librarians intermediate between themselves and digital information - "They have a low tolerance for anything complicated or time-consuming."
+And, of course, they demand made-to-order humanities software.1

-Writing in 1994, Stephen Wiberly Jr and William G. Jones reported that humanists were 'adopting new technologies slowly'.
-Although it is a decade old, their research is worth attending to, since Wiberly has been studying humanist library usage for many years in a highly sophisticated fashion.
-They observed that apart from word processing and OPAC searches (and on this point I feel that they are more accurate observers than Massey-Burzio), humanists use technology 'less than scientists and social scientists for communication (email), bibliographic searching, and storage, transmittal, and analysis of primary evidence'.
-Wiberly and Jones attributed the difference to the sorts of evidence humanists use: 'documents and artifacts created by persons whose activities and accomplishments the humanists seek to reconstruct, describe, and interpret - as opposed to scientists and social scientists who create much of their own data.'
-'It is useful', they wrote to look at all scholarship as a continuum ...
-Moving along this continuum from the physical sciences to the humanities, one can say roughly that the scholar exercises decreasing control over the primary evidence that is analyzed.
-We suggest the proposition that the less control over primary evidence the scholar has, the harder it is to utilize information technology.
+Perhaps less surprisingly, since they were writing in 1994, Stephen Wiberly, Jr. and William G. Jones reported that humanists were "adopting new technologies slowly."
+But their research is worth attending to, since Wiberly has been studying humanist library usage for many years in a highly sophisticated fashion.
+They observe that, apart from word processing and OPAC searches, humanists use technology "less than scientists and social scientists for communication (e-mail), bibliographic searching, and storage, transmittal, and analysis of primary evidence."
+They attribute the difference to the sorts of evidence humanists use: "documents and artifacts created by persons whose activities and accomplishments the humanists seek to reconstruct, describe, and interpret -- as opposed to scientists and social scientists who create much of their own data